-For periods prior to Jan.
-1, 2014, IC 6-2.5-5-27 provides a sales tax exemption for purchases of tangible personal property, including natural gas products, used in providing public transportation of persons or property.
-Effective Jan.
-1, 2014, HEA 1448-2014 amends IC 6-2.5-5-27 for periods prior to Jan.
-1, 2017, and provides that purchases of natural gas products by a provider of public transportation are subject to tax when the fuel is used to provide public transportation for either persons or property.
-However, during the same time period, purchases of natural gas products by a public transportation corporation for use in a motor vehicle used to provide public transportation of persons is exempt from tax.
+NOTE: Between Jan.
+1, 2014, and December 31, 2016, purchases of natural gas products by a provider of public transportation were subject to tax when the fuel was used to provide public transportation for either persons or property, with the exception that purchases of natural gas products by a public transportation corporation for use in a motor vehicle used to provide public transportation of persons was still exempt from tax.
 After Jan.
-1, 2017, the exemption for natural gas products purchased by providers of public transportation and used to provide public transportation of persons or property will be reinstated.
+1, 2017, this statutory requirement is no longer in effect, and the exemption for natural gas products purchased by providers of public transportation and used to provide public transportation of persons or property was reinstated.